Duties and obligations of directors

 Who can be a director?

-A director must either be a natural person with full legal capacity or a legal person.
-If a legal person is appointed, it must authorise a natural person to represent it in the body (i.e. be the director); otherwise, the legal person is represented by a member of its governing body.
-Any such authorised person must fulfil all the eligibility requirements applying to a natural person who wishes to become a director.
+A director must either be a natural person with full legal capacity or a legal entity (such as a company).
+If a legal entity is appointed, it must authorise a natural person to represent it in the body (i.e. be the director); otherwise, the legal entity is represented by a member of its governing body.
+Any such authorised natural person must fulfil all the eligibility requirements applying to a natural person who wishes to become a director.

 Minimum / maximum number of directors